29 Useful Japanese Keigo Phrases to help you out at Work

 Trapped teacher: Well, it also means tomorrow in a formal context…

-As you can see, Keigo is almost like a whole other language and learning Japanese, so you will have to double your effort to master it.
+As you can see, Keigo is almost like a whole other language, so it may require some extra learning effort.
 Very few foreigners take the time to learn Keigo so doing so will greatly increase your professional options in Japan.

 Quick List of 29 Keigo Words/Phrases